 Run Run Reynard

-In their contribution to Mammals of the British Isles, Stephen Harris and Phil Baker note that, when moving un-hurriedly at a slow trot, foxes attain 6 – 13 kmph (4 – 8 mph), while considerably faster speeds have been reported for fleeing foxes.
+In their contribution to Mammals of the British Isles, Stephen Harris and Phil Baker note that, when moving un-hurriedly at a slow trot, foxes attain 6-13 kmph (4-8 mph), while considerably faster speeds have been reported for fleeing foxes.
 During their study of foxes in Kyushua (Japan), Eguchi and Nakazono observed the normal walking (trotting) speed to be about 7 kmph/4.4 mph, although they note that the average speed is much lower than this because the fox engages in various activities (prey searching, hunting, sniffing, etc.) while moving around.
-Burrows noted how, when in a hurry, a fox gallops along at up to 56 kmph (35 mph).
-In a 1968 paper to the journal Saugetierkunde Mitteilungen, German mammalogist Theodor Haltenorth and Italian FAO biologist H. Roth report a top speed of 48 km/h (30 mph) and a maximum vertical jumping height from standing of 2m (7ft) for Red foxes.
-Huw Lloyd, in his The Red Fox, noted something similar:
+In a 1968 paper to the journal Saugetierkunde Mitteilungen, German mammologist Theodor Haltenorth and Italian FAO biologist H. Roth reported a top speed of 48 kmph (30 mph) and a maximum vertical jumping height from standing of 2m (7ft) for Red foxes.
+Burrows noted how, when in a hurry, a fox gallops along at up to 56 kmph (35 mph), while Huw Lloyd, in his The Red Fox, noted something similar:

 “I am uncertain of the top speed of the fox.
 I have followed one along a road at just over 48km per hour, but it is commonly held that the fox is capable of over 65km per hour [40 mph].”

-Harris and Baker, however, suggest that the oft-cited top speed of 65 kmph is probably unrealistic; it would certainly put the Red fox just shy of the top speed typically reported in greyhounds (45 mph, although one Australian dog apparently topped 84 mph.), although Gray foxes (Urocyon cinereoargenteus) have apparently been clocked at 42 mph (68 kmph).
-Either way, if similar speeds are attained by the Red fox, they are presumably short-lived.
+Harris and Baker suggest, however, that the oft-cited top speed of 65 kmph is probably unrealistic, putting them just shy of the top speed typically reported in greyhounds (45 mph, bar one Australian dog that apparently topped 84 mph.).
+Nonetheless, there remain credible examples of foxes reaching at least 65 kmph and Gray foxes (Urocyon cinereoargenteus) have apparently been clocked at 68 kmph (42 mph) so it should perhaps not be a surprise to find the Red fox attaining similar speeds.